rolandbaer/list-last-changes/readme.txt

 License: GPLv2 or later
 Stable tag: 0.6.0

-Shows a list of the last changes in the widget area.
+Shows a list of the last changes of a WordPress site.

 == Description ==

 Shows a list of the last changes in the widget area.
-This can include changed pages and/or posts (configurable)
+This can include changed pages and/or posts (configurable).

 Additional features include: